Alice Wynekoop: Sexuality

 As part of Wynekoop's concern for hygiene was a conviction that sexuality, particularly with respect to maturing boys and girls, needed to be more openly discussed.
 In 1912, she joined a team consisting of the superintendent of Chicago schools and other physicians to lecture on matters that would impact the hygiene of "the modern girl" and "the prevalence of certain diseases and the dangers they represent to the unborn children and innocent women."
 Wynekoop planned to initiate a more intimate conversation on a hygiene with the women participants, but promised not to be too technical or to illustrate them.
-Her audience on the first occasion, which consisted of "fashionable mothers" dressed in "stylish gowns," found the lecture so difficult, however, that they "placed their fingers to their ears."
-Subsequently, it was announced that future lectures for women would use "veiled expressions," but men would hear "straight-from-the-shoulder talks."
+Her audience on the first occasion, which consisted of "fashionable mothers" dressed in "stylish gowns", found the lecture so difficult, however, that they "placed their fingers to their ears."
+Subsequently, it was announced that future lectures for women would use "veiled expressions", but men would hear "straight-from-the-shoulder talks".

 Suffrage and equality

 Wynekoop gravitated toward causes that invited men and women to share equal responsibility for the health of family and society.
 At the 1912 Mothers' Congress, for example, Wynekoop was inspired by a speaker's vision of the inclusion of a woman on the presidential cabinet who could advocate for the welfare of children.
 She was so moved by the idea, in fact, that she volunteered to take a resolution to that effect to "the national government and to the presidential candidates with requests for interviews as to how they feel."

-In a hygiene lecture in Bloomington, IL, Wynekoop lauded the increase in public interest in child welfare and stressed the critical role parents play in rearing children who were healthy.
+In a hygiene lecture in Bloomington, Illinois, Wynekoop lauded the increase in public interest in child welfare and stressed the critical role parents play in rearing children who were healthy.
 She maintained that the "relationship, spiritually and mentally, of the father and mother" impact the child's welfare.
 She conceded that while women have a more demanding role in child-rearing, "the responsibilities of the father are truly great."
-She recommended that both boys and girls learn "the importance and necessity of home-making in all its finest and dearest sense."
+She recommended that both boys and girls learn "the importance and necessity of home-making in all its finest and dearest sense".

-In an address to Presbyterian women in 1918 Wynekoop, representing the Women's Section of the Board of Social Hygiene of the Army Training Camps of America, reported on educational programs, restrictions, and consequences for soldiers that aimed to do away with "the double standard of judging moral relations of men and women."
+In an address to Presbyterian women in 1918 Wynekoop, representing the Women's Section of the Board of Social Hygiene of the Army Training Camps of America, reported on educational programs, restrictions, and consequences for soldiers that aimed to do away with "the double standard of judging moral relations of men and women".
 Some soldiers would need support upon returning home.
 She said, "They must return to a wholesome environment."

-Wynekoop, who was described by the Chicago Tribune as "prominent in feminist movements," was a member of the Chicago Political Equality League and Illinois Equal Suffrage League.
+Wynekoop, who was described by the Chicago Tribune as "prominent in feminist movements", was a member of the Chicago Political Equality League and Illinois Equal Suffrage League.